Biography

 Dr. Nori received a PhD in Physics from the University of Illinois, and then did postdoctoral research work at the Institute for Theoretical Physics, now KITP, at the University of California, Santa Barbara.
 Afterwards, he became Assistant, Associate, full Professor and Research Scientist at the Physics Department of the University of Michigan, Ann Arbor.

 He is a RIKEN Chief Scientist, leading the “Theoretical Quantum Physics Laboratory” at RIKEN (the Japanese National Laboratory).
-He is also a Team Leader of the “Quantum Information Theory Research Team”, in the RIKEN Quantum Computing Center.
+He is also a Team Leader of the “Quantum Information Physics Theory Research Team”, in the RIKEN Quantum Computing Center.